 - 6) Click New Document.
 You now have a new, single-page document containing a series of frames, one for each label of the selected type and filled with the data source address fields that you selected.
 Quite often some of the fields in your address data source will be unused, leading to blank lines in your labels.
 If this is not important, you can skip the next few paragraphs and go straight to Step 7, otherwise continue as described here. - a) First ensure that the label frames are showing the field contents (data source headings), rather than their underlying field names.
-If this is not the case, then either press Ctrl+F9 or select View>Field Names to toggle the view. - b) Next, ensure that you can see non-printing characters, such as paragraph marks, line breaks and so on.
-If these are not already visible, select View > Nonprinting Characters from the menu bar, or press Ctrl+F10, or click on the paragraph icon ¶ in the Standard toolbar. - You will now see that address field separation is created by line breaks -, rather than paragraphs ¶.
-As the suppression of blank address fields depends on hiding paragraphs, not lines, you need to replace line breaks with paragraphs as follows. - c) Click in the first label, at the end of the first data source address field.
-Press Delete to remove the new line and then press Return (or the Enter key) to insert a paragraph.
-Repeat this action for each data source address field.
+If this is not the case, then either press Ctrl+F9 or choose View > Field Names to toggle the view. - b) Next, ensure that you can see non-printing characters, such as paragraph marks, line breaks and so on.
+If these are not already visible, choose View > Nonprinting Characters from the menu bar, or press Ctrl+F10, or click on the paragraph icon ¶ in the Standard toolbar.

-If the line spacing in the first label is not satisfactory, you may wish to correct this before proceeding, by modifying the paragraph style associated with the address.
+You will now see that address field separation is created by line breaks ¬, rather than paragraphs ¶.
+As the suppression of blank address fields depends on hiding paragraphs, not lines, you need to replace line breaks with paragraphs as follows. - c) Click in the first label, at the end of the last data source address field in the first line of the label.
+Press Delete to remove the new line character and then press Return (or the Enter key) to insert a paragraph marker.
+Repeat this action for each line in the address. - If the line spacing in the first label is not satisfactory, you may wish to correct this before proceeding, by modifying the paragraph style associated with the address.
 Unless you have changed it, the address uses the Default style.